Ekene-thecreator/genaihackathon2024/README.md

-# Bodyharm SMS AI Consultant: Your Personal Healthcare Detective!
+# PokeMAMA: Your Personal Healthcare Detective!
 _"Snap a pic of the ingredients, unveil the truth about your products!"_

 <p align="center">